Normal blood sugar level

 What is the maximum limit of random blood sugar?

 Your sugar levels can go very high.
-However, the normal range for a random reading would be between 90-150mg/dL.
-At times, after a heavy or carb-filled lunch, the random sugars might be even higher.
-Most often than not, the normal range for random blood sugar is often followed by most people who stick to a routine of regular diet and physical exercise.
-However, incessant eating of sugary items, greater body fats, etc might lead sugar levels to even go up to the level of 600/700.
-This level of hyperglycemia can often have devastating consequences.
+However, the normal range for a random reading in a healthy individual would be below 140 mg/dL.
+At times, after a heavy or carb-filled lunch, the random sugars might be slightly higher.
+Most often, this normal range is maintained by people who stick to a routine of regular diet and physical exercise.
+However, excessive consumption of sugary foods, higher body fat, or other factors might cause sugar levels to rise dramatically, even up to 600–700 mg/dL.
+This level of hyperglycemia can have serious and potentially life-threatening consequences.

 How do you control random blood sugar?